Gift Giving for the Soul

 What’s better for the soul than leaning into your wellness journey, no matter what stage you’re at?
 Consider buying a subscription to a service such as Headspace or the Chopra App for daily meditations or Peloton and Bande for regular workouts at home or on the go.

 A Tailored Life Experience:

 Never forget the profundity of giving the gift of an experience.
-This type of gift can come in various forms, tailored to the loved one in your life that doesn’t do enough for themselves, or thrives from moments spent outside of the house.
-This year, instead of a physical gift that fuels overconsumption, give the gift of a facial, a series of workout classes, a massage, tickets to their favorite play or concert, or whichever experiences suit them the best.
+This type of gift can come in various forms, tailored to the loved one in your life who doesn’t do enough for themselves or thrives from moments spent outside the house.
+So this year, instead of a physical gift that fuels overconsumption, give the gift of a facial, a series of workout classes, a massage, tickets to their favorite play or concert, or whichever experiences suit them the best.